 You must ensure that kernel limits on the system are sufficient for the operation of IBM SPSS Modeler Server.
-The data, memory, and file ulimits are particularly important and should be set to unlimited within the IBM SPSS Modeler Server environment.
+The data, memory, file, and processes ulimits are particularly important and should be set to unlimited within the IBM SPSS Modeler Server environment.
 To do this:

-1. Add the following commands to modelersrv.sh:
+1. Add the following commands to modelersry.sh:

-'''

-ulimit -d unlimited
+''' ulimit -d unlimited

 ulimit -m unlimited

 ulimit -f unlimited

-'''